Esad Sejdic

-Esad Sejdic is a Yugoslavian former footballer.
+Esad Sejdic is a Yugoslavian former footballer who played as a forward.

 Football career

 Back in 1996, Singaporean club Balestier Central got the attackers' services where he scored the first-ever S.League goal, netting it in a match confronting Police FC.
-One week later, he made the S.League's first hat-trick in a 4-1 win, with his club coming third by the end of the season.
+One week later, he made the S.League's first hat-trick in a 4–1 win, with his club coming third by the end of the season.
 Signing for Woodlands Wellington in 1997 with Croatian Sandro Radun, their applications were rejected by the Singapore Football Association; in response, they asked FIFA to allow their documents, who in turn forced the Association to repay the player, with Sejdic's extra money amounting to 40700 Singaporean dollars.
 The S.League supporters also wrote splenetic responses to the newspaper, saying that Sejdic should play.

 Violating Muslim ordinance by being in the same house with an Islamic woman without being a Muslim himself, the Yugoslavian was released by Negeri Sembilan in 2004.